Salem properties of Dvoretzky random coverings: Introduction

 \subsection{Proof sketch and new ingredients in Dvoretzky random coverings}

 To prove Theorem \ref{theorem-main}, it suffices to establish the almost sure lower bound since the converse inequality already follows from Kahane's theorem and \eqref{eq-F-H}.
-Since the case $D_\ell=1$ is trivial, we may henceforth assume $D_\ell<1$ without loss of generality.
+Furthermore, without loss of generality, we may henceforth assume $D_\ell<1$, since any Borel set with Hausdorff dimension zero is trivially Salem.

-We will deduce this lower bound by examining the Fourier decay of $\mu_{\text{RC}}$, {\it the multiplicative chaos measure associated with the Dvoretzky random covering}, which is a random measure supported on $K_\ell$ and is defined as the almost sure weak limit of a measure-valued martingale $\{\mu_k\}_{k=1}^\infty$(see \S \ref{sec-mc} below for its precise definition):
+Roughly speaking, we will deduce the above lower bound by examining the Fourier decay of $\mu_{\text{RC}}$, {\it the multiplicative chaos measure associated with the Dvoretzky random covering}, which is a random measure supported on $K_\ell$ and is defined as the almost sure weak limit of a measure-valued martingale $\{\mu_k\}_{k=1}^\infty$(see \S \ref{sec-mc} below for its precise definition):